cylc/cylc-doc/src/reference/dev-history-major-changes.rst

 - **cylc-6**

-  - specification of all date-times and cycling suites via the ISO8601 date-times, durations, and recurrence expressions
+  - specification of all datetimes and cycling suites via ISO8601 datetimes, durations, and recurrence expressions
   - integer cycling
   - a multi-process pool to execute job submissions, event handlers, and poll and kill commands